John McCain 2000 presidential campaign: Announcements and Kosovo

 On April 13, McCain simply issued a statement without fanfare that he would be a candidate: "While now is not the time for the celebratory tour I had planned, I am a candidate for president and I will formally kick off my campaign at a more appropriate time."
 McCain and his wife Cindy would make some campaign-related appearances over the spring and summer.
+The delay in the formal kickoff also gave McCain months of high visibility as one of the Republican Party's most forceful voices on foreign policy while avoiding the optics of a celebratory launch during a military crisis.

 McCain's co-authored, best-selling family memoir, Faith of My Fathers, published in August 1999, helped promote the new start of his campaign.
 The book garnered largely positive reviews, and McCain went on a 15-city book tour during September.
 The tour's success and the book's high sales led to the themes of the memoir, which included McCain talking more about his Vietnam prisoner-of-war experience than he had in the past, becoming a major part of McCain's campaign messaging.

 McCain finally formally announced his candidacy on September 27, 1999, before a thousand people in Greeley Park in Nashua, New Hampshire, saying "It is because I owe America more than she has ever owed me that I am a candidate for president to the United States."
 He further said he was staging "a fight to take our government back from the power brokers and special interests and return it to the people and the noble cause of freedom it was created to serve."
 As originally planned, he began his announcement day with a visit to the Naval Academy.

 Campaign staff and policy team

 McCain's campaign used many veteran Washington political insiders, including some who had an insurgency-oriented or contrarian mindset.
 Rick Davis was the campaign manager for the McCain effort, while Mike Murphy was the overall strategist and John Weaver the chief political adviser.
 Greg Stevens was the media adviser and Mark Salter was the chief speechwriter (and credited co-author of McCain's books).
 Howard Opinsky was the campaign's press officer.
 Craig Turk was the general counsel.

 After a while, a rivalry formed between Davis, at campaign headquarters, and Weaver and Murphy, who traveled on the campaign bus.
 Davis wanted a larger role in campaign strategy, and eventually differences between the two factions escalated to attacks made via the press.

+The campaign also benefited from support by veteran New Hampshire Republicans such as former senator Warren Rudman, whose endorsement and organizational help in the state strengthened McCain's insurgent appeal among independents and reform-minded Republicans.